quickcharge3/vex-syntax-highlighting/README.md

 /YourVault/ShikiTheme/
 ```

-3) Paste the grammar file `/syntaxes/vex.tmLanguage.json` and theme file `/themes/vex.tmTheme.json` into their respective folders
+3) Copy the grammar file `/syntaxes/vex.tmLanguage.json` and theme file `/themes/vex.tmTheme.json` into their respective folders

 4) Open the Shiki plugin settings and point the plugin towards these folders

 5) Select `vex` as the default theme in the plugin settings dropdown list

 You might have to restart Obsidian for changes to take effect

 ______________